-The Master of Accountancy (MAcc) academically prepares students for a wide range of accounting-related careers, including public accounting, corporate accounting, internal auditing, accounting in not-for-profit organizations, and job opportunities with state and local government agencies such as the Internal Revenue Service, Defense Contract Audit Agency, FBI and others.
-The program is designed for students with little or no previous accounting background who have an undergraduate degree in any discipline, but it is not appropriate for students with an undergraduate degree in accounting.
+The Master of Accountancy (MAcc) program academically prepares students for a wide range of accounting-related careers.
+Some examples include public accounting, corporate accounting, internal auditing, accounting in not-for-profit organizations, and accounting for state and local government agencies, such as the Internal Revenue Service, Franchise Tax Board, Defense Contract Audit Agency, FBI, CIA, and other agencies.
+The Master of Accountancy online program is designed for students with little or no previous accounting background who have an undergraduate degree in any discipline, but it is not appropriate for students with an undergraduate degree in accounting.
 Course content is based largely on the published content specifications of the Uniform CPA Exam.
-Students who do well in this academic program and who also, upon completing the program, invest several hundred hours of study in a recognized CPA Exam review course, have a good to excellent chance of passing the CPA Exam.
-Also, the CPA Exam contains questions in areas other than accounting, including business law, economics, and finance, so students whose undergraduate coursework did not include these subjects should consider taking college level courses in these subject areas or depend upon coverage in a CPA Exam review course.
+Students who do well in this academic program may choose to invest several hundred hours of study in a recognized CPA Exam review course.

 Program Learning Outcomes

 - Measure, prepare, analyze, and report accounting information based on generally accepted accounting principles for businesses and for governmental and non-profit entities.

 - Utilize current information technologies, methodologies, and systems, to plan, implement, execute, and analyze performance of the organization and its resources.